Heart & Stroke Foundation 2025 Guidelines

 💡 Overview

 The Heart & Stroke Foundation of Canada’s 2025 Guidelines for Cardiopulmonary Resuscitation (CPR) and Emergency Cardiovascular Care (ECC) bring forward a major scientific update to resuscitation science.
-These new standards—developed alongside ILCOR (International Liaison Committee on Resuscitation)—introduce clearer ethical frameworks, improved systems of care, and greater focus on recovery, equity, and education for healthcare professionals across Canada.
+These new standards—developed alongside ILCOR (International Liaison Committee on Resuscitation)—introduce clearer ethical frameworks, improved systems of care, and a greater focus on recovery, equity, and education for healthcare professionals across Canada.

 🔍 Section Highlights and Rationales